YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The front row should not look like a drawn line.
 Low flat hairlines may look dramatic at first, but drama is not the same as naturalness.
 A good female hairline should still look right when the hair is dry, wet, tied back, and seen from the side.

-A good hair transplant result is not only about growth.
-It is about whether the new hair behaves naturally in daily life.
+A natural hair transplant result is not only about growth.
+The new hair has to behave naturally in daily life.

 The temples are one of the most delicate parts of female hairline work.
 If they are ignored, the new frontal line can look disconnected.
 If they are filled too heavily, the face can look boxed in or unnatural.